 Early History of the Beauand family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Beauand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beauand research.
+Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Beauand History in all our PDF Extended History products and printed products wherever possible.

 Beauand Spelling Variations

 Although there are comparatively few Welsh surnames, they have a great many spelling variations.
 Variations of Welsh names began almost immediately after their acceptance within Welsh society.
 In the Middle Ages, it was up to priests and the few other people that recorded names in official documents to decide how to spell the names that they heard.
 Variations that occurred because of improper recording increased dramatically as the names were later transliterated into English.
 The Brythonic Celtic language of Wales, known by natives as Cymraeg, featured many highly inflected sounds that could not be properly captured by the English language.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations were all indicated by the particular variation of one's name.
 The spelling variations of the name Beauand have included Bowen, Bowne, Bowan, Bowin, Bowene, Bowane and many more.

 Early Notables of the Beauand family (pre 1700)

 Prominent amongst the family during the late Middle Ages was Robert Ap John Ap Thomas Ap Owein, son of the Lord of Ynysdderne; and Richard Bowen (1761-1797) was a British naval commander.
 He died during the failed storming of Santa Cruz de Tenerife as he captained HMS Terpsichore.
 Because of the failure, a memorial to him to be erected in Westminster Abbey was denied.
 He appears in the...